andreibelyun/form-test-task/README.md

 ## How to run

+The project is available at: https://andreibelyun.github.io/form-test-task/

-In the project directory enter the following commands:
+You can also download the project and enter the following commands in the project directory:

 `npm i` - install project dependencies

 `npm run dev` - run project in hot-reload mode

-Open [http://localhost:3000](http://localhost:3001) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 ## Technologies